-Anglo-Saxon society of old Britain.
+Alderedge is a name that was formed by the Anglo-Saxon society of old Britain.
 The name was thought to have been used for someone who once worked as a the Old English personal name Aldrich, meaning old ruler, and refers to "a son of Aldrich."
-CITATION[CLOSE]

 Early Origins of the Alderedge family